nayafia/lemonade-stand/README.md

 * [Hoodie](http://hood.ie/sponsoring/)

 ##Get hired by a company to work on project
+*Companies sometimes hire individuals to do open source work.
+Find a company that uses the project you want to work on.
+Often this is a split arrangement (ex.
+50% company work, 50% open source work).
+Alternatively, if you have an idea for a new project, find a company that would be interested in using what you produce.
+In these situations, having demonstrated experience you can point to will be very helpful.*

 ####Pros
 * Taps into those who have resources (i.e. companies)